akshith-07/DIABETES_PREDICTION/README.md

 ## OBJECTIVE

-The main aim is to predict the rock or mine in the underwater(sea , oceans) using SONAR that uses sound propagation (usually underwater, as in submarine navigation) to navigate, measure distances (ranging), communicate with or detect objects on or under the surface of the water , which will help the sea divers , submarines to know whether the object is mine or rock .
-I am using machine learning algorithms to predict these by using the dataset.
+The main aim of the project is to predict diabetes via three different supervised machine learning methods including: SVM, Logistic regression and the MLP Classifier .
+This project also aims to propose an effective technique for earlier detection of the diabetes disease so that a person can avoid the serious stage/conditon of the diabetes.

 ## LIBRARIES USED